allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 [On Coding, Ego and Attention](https://josebrowne.com/on-coding-ego-and-attention/): Your ego keeps you from learning by tricking you into thinking that "If you're so smart then this should be easy".

+[No Hello](https://www.nohello.com/): When asking a question in a text chat, include it with your greeting.
+Though it makes sense when speaking IRL, it saves time with text since typing saves time.

 [Programming Trick Question](https://qntm.org/trick): Answers to three common programming interview questions.

 [Sell yourself, Sell Your Work](https://www.solipsys.co.uk/new/SellYourselfSellYourWork.html?te20hn): Being able to talk about your technical accomplishments is important, as it allows you to show your value to an organization.